 Pain from a bulging disc may begin as a spasm in the back or neck that limits movement.
 If the bulging disc compresses a nerve, pain may develop in a leg or an arm.
 Some of the more common bulging disc symptoms include:

-- Pain or tingling in the neck, shoulders, arms, hands or even fingers can be the result of a bulging disc in the cervical (upper spine) area.
+Pain or tingling in the neck, shoulders, arms, hands, or even fingers can result from a bulging disc in the cervical (upper spine) area.

-- Muscle spasms and lower back pain may be evidence of a bulging disc in the lumbar (lower back) region.
+Muscle spasms and lower back pain may indicate a bulging disc in the lumbar (lower back) region.
 The lower back holds most of the upper body’s weight, which is why approximately 90% of all bulging discs occur in the lumbar spine.
 Sometimes, the bulging disc will place pressure on the sciatic nerve, causing sciatica that includes pain radiating down one leg.

 How is a Bulging Disc Diagnosed?